QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/commands/index.md

 Git LFS should be used with caution.
 It offers a dedicated Git storage solution for large files; however, for free users utilizing SaaS Git servers like GitHub, it does have several limitations.

-For example, on GitHub, it permits uploading files larger than 50 MB, yet there are impractical bandwidth quotas and storage constraints.
+For example, GitHub free users have impractical bandwidth quotas and storage constraints.

 Some commands you might use: